-Miscellanea: PhD students interested in participating in this program should email the Biostatistics Graduate Program Manager and/or the DGS so that their participation can be noted and certified when completed.
+Miscellanea: PhD students interested in participating in this program should email the program manager and/or director so that their participation can be noted and certified when completed.
 Students enrolled in this program will be given priority enrollment status for biostatistics courses when space is limited.
-Additional questions should be directed to the Biostatistics Graduate Program Manager (Chazlie Miller), or Director of Graduate Studies in Biostatistics (Robert Greevy).
+Please direct additional questions to the Biostatistics Graduate Program Manager (Chazlie Miller) or Director of Graduate Studies (Benjamin French).

 effective: September 2017